crosswalk-project/crosswalk-app-tools/README.md

 ### Installation

 Prerequisites are functional
   1. Android SDK
-2. Ant
+  2. Apache Ant
   3. Node.js

 on the system.

 In order to get the `crosswalk-app` script available everywhere, global npm installation is required.
 On most Linux distributions this can be achieved by using `sudo`.